 Paper Mario: The Thousand Year Door

 This game almost singlehandedly created a new genre of sanity-based psychological horror (and we haven’t seen much of it since!).
-I didn’t play this game until the waning days of the GameCube (my roommates and I picked it up senior year of college) but we had an absolute blast playing through it!
+I didn’t play this game until the waning days of the GameCube (my roommates and I picked it up senior year of college) but we had an absolute blast playing through it.
 It‘s genuinely scary, and the time-hopping, character-swapping story is intriguing and well told.
-Check it out if you haven’t! (and let me know if you find this Eternal Darkness hat)
+Check it out if you haven’t! (then join me in constantly hoping we see a sequel someday!)

 And let’s not forget the Game Boy Advance connectors.
 It allowed for off-screen play or menu selections while the main game was still going on the TV.
 Pretty neat!
 Granted, these things weren’t utilized much.
 But Zelda: Four Swords Adventures was a BLAST if you had a friend (or two, or three!) and enough gear to play through the game.
 Pac-Man Vs. was another brilliant use of the tech, and there were some cool unlocks in games like Metroid Prime when linked with Metroid Fusion as well.

 Let’s hope we see some sort of GameCube “virtual console” on the Switch, or at least some additions to the Nintendo Switch Online library!
 I hope newer generations of gamers can develop love for the ‘Cube too.